PE and Sport Premium Funding

 Terms on which the programme is allocated to schools

-Academies and free schools must publish, on their website, information about their use of the premium by 4 April 2018. - Our statement will be published here by 4th April 2018
+Academies and free schools must publish, on their website, information about their use of the premium by the end of the summer term or 31 July 2019 at the latest. (our statement will be published shortly)

 Schools must publish:

-- How many pupils within their year 6 cohort can do each of the following:
+- what percentage of pupils within their year 6 cohort for academic year 2018 to 2019 can do each of the following:

 - swim competently, confidently and proficiently over a distance of at least 25 metres